-We also do Sub-for-Santa projects for families in local LDS wards and branches.
-These projects include giving gifts to each member of the family, as well as taking a family photo, a simple but precious gift for families who have never had a photo taken before.
+We also do service projects for families in local LDS wards and branches.
+These projects include various gifts for each member of the family, as well as taking a family photo, a simple but precious gift for families who have never had a photo taken before.

 OUR HUMANITARIAN SUPPLIES?

 Our humanitarian teams work all year long making and collecting humanitarian supplies to take with us to Central America.
 Eagle Scouts, women's organizations, youth groups, and families enjoy helping us make quilts; sew newborn receiving blankets, booties, and gowns for newborn kits; put together hygiene kits and school kits, and create and gather all sorts of other toys and humanitarian supplies.

 Every member of the team is asked to pack light!
 Each person is allowed two pieces of personal luggage to carry on into the passenger compartment of the airplane--one for the overhead compartment (such as a small rolling overnight suitcase) and one to go under the seat (such as a large daypack).